Discriminative Clustering with Representation Learning with any Ratio of Labeled to Unlabeled Data: Introduction

-In this paper we propose a unified framework for end-to-end learning, applicable when there is only unlabeled data, or some unlabeled data and some labeled data, or only labeled data.
-The proposed framework motivates a precise objective function to be minimized.
-Furthermore the connections with classical unsupervised learning and supervised learning objectives are clear.
+In this paper we propose a discriminative clustering approach equipped with representation learning.
+The proposed approach is applicable when there is only unlabeled data, or some unlabeled data and some labeled data, or only labeled data.
+A precise and unique objective function allows us to recover or approach classical unsupervised learning and supervised learning objectives.
 Indeed, the objective naturally reduces to that of a clustering problem when we have no training set labels and that of a classification problem when we have all of the training set labels.
 Moreover, due to its simplicity, this setup can be extended.
 For example, indirect constraints on the labels, such as requiring two unlabeled observations to have different labels, can be readily incorporated.
+Such constraints can be useful if, e.g., someone labeling the data knew two observations should have different labels but did not know the correct label for each observation.

-After reviewing related work on unsupervised and semi-supervised learning in Section~\ref{sec:related_work}, we present the framework in Section~\ref{sec:deep_cluster}.
-We show that our proposed objective is smoother than a straightforward alternative.
+After reviewing related work on unsupervised and semi-supervised learning in Section~\ref{sec:related_work}, we present the framework in Section~\ref{sec:mfam_learning}.
+We then focus on a specific objective in Section~\ref{sec:framework}, showing that our proposed objective is smoother than a straightforward alternative.
 We address how to optimize the objective function in Section~\ref{sec:opt}.
 Optimizing over the labels requires care, and for this we present a novel algorithm based on a convex relaxation of the problem.
-Finally, we demonstrate the proposed approach in Section~\ref{sec:experiments}, showing that our method, called XSDC, outperforms the supervised baseline.
+Finally, we demonstrate the proposed approach in Section~\ref{sec:experiments}, showing that our method, called XSDC, is competitive with existing methods that are less flexible in their usage.